gonzalo-munillag/Cloud_Development_Portfolio/Monolith_to_Microservices_at_Scale/Automation_Kubernetes_Production.md

 Different phases of our software development lifecycle can take advantage of environment variables.
 Travis, our tool for CI, enables us to set environment variables on a per-repository basis in the settings.

+Services like Travis have a business model based on the number of builds processed.
+What are some strategies in setting up your code in Git so that not every push will trigger a build?

+Use a separate branch for different features

+    Specify what kind of git action should trigger a build

+One strategy is to utilize the master branch for when your code is in a ready state.
+Use a separate branch while your code is still in active development and before it’s ready to be built into a Docker image.
+This provides flexibility in how we configure our build process: we can have different branches that Travis won’t automatically build and can have different environment variables configured for different branches.

 # Kubernetes

 # Production